Call of Duty: Black Ops III: Seize Glory

 Seize Glory is an official live action trailer for Call of Duty: Black Ops 3 that was directed by Wayne McClammy and starring Michael B. Jordan, Cara Delevingne and Marshawn Lynch.
 The trailer features Michael B. Jordan following a man named Kevin as he runs through warfare while destroying zombies and robots.
 The trailer first aired during November 2015.

 The trailer begins with “Paint It Black” by The Rolling Stones as the background music.
 The setting is a war zone of explosions, soldiers, and a demolished city.
 Michael B. Jordan standing on a tower, watching over the battle, looks at the camera and says, “What?
 Y’all don't know about Kevin?”
 Kevin, a younger man, explodes onto the battle field with a large assault rifle.
 Kevin runs through the chaotic city enjoying himself as he shoots at everything and Michael B. Jordan builds up Kevin's character.
 Kevin performs exciting moves like sliding down stairs and running on walls.
 Kevin even eats a sandwich while setting off explosives on enemies.
 Then, Marshawn Lynch, a star running back in the National Football League, fully geared with weapons and armor slides in, ready to take out a whole room of zombies.
 Kevin flies in and steals Marshawn's glory.
-Kevin makes the classic cool guy move by setting of explosives behind him without looking while he walks away.
+Kevin makes the classic cool guy move by setting off explosives behind him without looking while he walks away.
 Suddenly, a girl that Michael B. Jordan introduces as Cara, jumps down from the sky and sends Kevin off the screen.
 Cara, a young woman, takes Kevin's spotlight and starts wreaking havoc on the battle field.
 Cara, smiling, throws her handguns to the side while walking away from explosions in the background.
 In the middle of the screen, in bold white letters, appears the slogan, “There's a Soldier in All of Us.”

 Activision hired Wayne McClammy as the director.
 Wayne has been the director of many Call of Duty advertisements.
 According to Activision Publishing CMO Tim Ellis, the trailer's intent was to show that “The gaming population is so much bigger and more diverse than people may think".
 Actors Michael B. Jordan and Cara Delevingne were chosen to star in the trailer as both were known by Activision to be fans of the Call of Duty series.